Dr-Risk/MyWork2/src/TROUBLESHOOTING.md

 ## Issue: Stale User Data in "Add Project" Form (Solved)

 ### Description
 When an admin created a new user, that new user would not immediately appear in the "Project Lead" dropdown list when creating a new project.
-The admin had to manually refresh the page for the list to update.
 This was a persistent issue that required multiple fixes.

 ### Root Cause Analysis & Fixes
 This was a classic client-side state management issue, compounded by a subtle logic error.